 7. Try an Eyeshadow

 It also helps if you set your kajal with a powder eyeshadow of a similar shade.
-Simply dab the shadow below the waterline with a flat brush and your kajal will not run onto your undereye area anymore.
-The eyeshadow helps in absorbing the excess moisture and also creates a naturally smudged, soft matte look around the kajal you have already applied.
+Dab the shadow below the waterline with a flat brush, and your kajal will no longer run onto your undereye area.
+The eyeshadow helps absorb the excess moisture and creates a naturally smudged, soft, matte look around the kajal you have already applied.

 Read Also – 10 Best Lakme Eyeliners to Give Your Peepers a Dramatic Makeover (Prices Updated)